Station wagon: 1910 to 1940: Origins and woodie wagons

-The first station wagons were built in around 1910, by independent manufacturers producing wooden custom bodies for the Ford Model T chassis.
-They were originally called "depot hacks" because they worked around train depots as hacks (short for hackney carriage, as taxicabs were then known).
+The first station wagons were built in around 1910 by independent manufacturers producing wooden custom bodies for the Ford Model T chassis.
+They were initially called "depot hacks" because they worked around train depots as hacks (short for hackney carriage, as taxicabs were then known).
 They also came to be known as "carryalls" and "suburbans".
-Station wagons were initially considered commercial vehicles (rather than consumer automobiles) and the framing of the early station wagons was left unsheathed, due to the commercial nature of the vehicles.
-Early station wagons were fixed-roof vehicles, but lacked the glass that would normally enclose the passenger compartment, and had only bench seats.
-In lieu of glass, side curtains of canvas could be unrolled.
-More rigid curtains could be snapped in place to protect passengers from the elements outside.
-The roofs of "woodie" wagons were usually made of stretched canvas that was treated with a waterproofing dressing.
-The framing of the wooden bodies was sheathed in steel and coated with tinted lacquer for protection.
-These wooden bodies required constant maintenance: varnishes required re-coating and expansion/contraction of the wood meant that bolts and screws required periodic re-tightening.
+Station wagons were initially considered commercial vehicles (rather than consumer automobiles) and the framing of the early station wagons was left unfinished, due to the commercial nature of the vehicles.
+Early station wagons were fixed-roof vehicles, but lacked the sides and glass that would generally enclose the passenger compartment, and included rudimentary benches for seating passengers.
+Instead of framed glass, side curtains of canvas could be unrolled.
+More rigid curtains could be snapped to protect passengers from outside elements.
+The roofs of "woodie" wagons were usually made of stretched canvas treated with a waterproofing dressing.
+The framing of the wooden bodies was partially sheathed in steel and coated with tinted lacquer for protection.
+These wooden bodies required constant maintenance: varnishes required re-coating, and expansion/contraction of the wood meant that bolts and screws needed periodic re-tightening.

-Manufacture of the wooden bodies was initially outsourced to custom coachbuilders, because the production of the all-wood bodies was very time-consuming.
-Eventually, car manufacturers began producing their own station wagon designs.
-In 1922, the Essex Closed Coach became the first mass-produced car to use a steel body (in this case, a fully enclosed sedan body style).
+Manufacture of the wooden bodies was initially outsourced to custom coachbuilders because production of the all-wood bodies was very time-consuming.
+One of the first builders of wagon bodies was the Stoughton Wagon Company in Stoughton, Wisconsin, which began putting custom wagon bodies on the Ford Model T chassis in 1919.
+In 1922, the Essex Closed Coach, a sedan, became the first mass-produced car to use a steel body.
 In 1923, Star (a division of Durant Motors) became the first car company to offer a station wagon assembled on its production line (using a wooden wagon body shipped in from an outside supplier).
-One of the first builders of wagon bodies was the Stoughton Wagon Company from Wisconsin, which began putting custom wagon bodies on the Ford Model T chassis in 1919 and by 1929 the Ford Motor Company was the biggest producer of chassis' for station wagons.
-Since Ford owned its own hardwood forest and mills (at the Ford Iron Mountain Plant in what is today Kingsford, Michigan in Michigan's Upper Peninsula) it began supplying the wood components for the Model A station wagon.
+Ford owned its own hardwood forest and mills (at the Ford Iron Mountain Plant in what is today Kingsford, Michigan, in Michigan's Upper Peninsula) and in 1929 became the first "Big Three" automaker in the United States to sell a factory-built station wagon.
+The Model A wagon featured two rows of removable seating in the back and the body was made of maple, birch, and basswood.
 Also in 1929, J.T.
 Cantrell began supplying woodie bodies for Chrysler vehicles, which continued until 1931.
+These early models were utility vehicles also known as depot hacks, and were not targeted as "family-friendly" automobiles.